0x171-0/iot-device-simulator/README.md

 ##### **2. Reference Type column**

 - **range**
-  - Pass in an object with max, min and digit, then will generate random number with specified decimals equals to digit
+  - Pass in an object with max, min, and digit, then will generate a random number with specified decimals equal to the digit

 ```typescript
 const result = generateDataFromFormat({ max: 100, min: 0, digit: 2 });